Bistrița-Năsăud County: Name

-83.1% of inhabitants were Romanian Orthodox, 6.3% Pentecostal, 4.6% Reformed, 2.3% Greek-Catholic, 1.2% Roman Catholic, 0.8% Baptist, 0.7% belonged to "another religion", 0.5% Seventh-day Adventist, and 0.5% other or none.

 Geography

 The county has a total area of 5355 km2.
-One third of this surface represents the mountains from the Eastern Carpathians group: the Țibleș, Rodna, Bârgău and Călimani Mountains.
-The rest of the surface represents the North-East side of the Transylvanian Plateau.
+One third of this surface represents the mountains from the Eastern Carpathians group: the Țibleș, Rodna, Bârgău, and Călimani Mountains.
+The rest of the territory represents the North-East side of the Transylvanian Plateau.

 The main river crossing the county is the Someșul Mare.
 On the Bistrița River there is a big dam and a lake.